Vyral/john-stenberg/_posts/2021-07-30-the-pros-cons-and-questions-you-should-ask-when-buying-a-condo.md

 {% include excerpt.html %}

 If you live in San Diego, the median price for a home is $850,000.
-If your eyebrows raised at that number, then you may be one of the many people considering buying a condo right now.
+If your eyebrows rose at that number, then you may be one of the many people considering buying a condo right now.
 Today, I’ll go over the pros and cons of buying a condo in our crazy housing market.&nbsp;

-**The biggest and most obvious pro to buying a condo is that it is an affordable way to get into home ownership.** In today’s market, there are a lot of reasonably well-off people who can’t spring for an $850,000 price tag.
+**The biggest and most obvious pro to buying a condo is that it is an affordable way to get into homeownership.** In today’s market, there are a lot of reasonably well-off people who can’t spring for an $850,000 price tag.
 Buying a condo could be an affordable way to invest in a housing market you would otherwise miss out on.&nbsp;

 **On the other hand, a big con of condos is their restrictions.** Low storage space, lack of parking, and homeowner’s associations are all restrictions you might have to deal with if you buy a condo.
 These can be a dealbreaker to some, but for others, they are hardly noticeable.
 If you are downsizing, for example, lack of storage space is probably not an issue.&nbsp;